 “Why does it matter to you?” he says with an edge of annoyance to his voice, and now I am the one caught off guard.
-After years of knowing each other, I do not believe I have ever seen him so bothered by me…
+After so many years of knowing each other, I do not believe I have ever seen him so bothered by me…

 For a while I speak nothing, disturbed by the sudden tension between us.
 We have always gotten along with one another so well, even a minor squabble feels wrong.
 After a time, I softly speak up again.

 “I apologize, for prying too deeply…”

 “I do.
-And, anyways…” I say, trying to change the subject, “Your idea seems sound to me.
+And, regardless…” I say, trying to change the subject, “Your idea seems sound to me.
 I have little better to do, now,” I try reassuring myself aloud, although it only partially works.
 It could be a rather substantial journey, for little payoff…yet if the paintings truly are as he says, they may very well be worth the struggle.

 “Also, mâzjêr né,” I add.
 “You did not have to help me like this…”

 “It’s no problem,” he says.
 While he smiles at me, it seems halfhearted, like he is still upset.
 After that, we cease speaking once more.

-While I attempt to talk to him a few more times throughout the night, he is too dour and preoccupied to speak for long.
+While I attempt to converse with him a few more times throughout the night, he is too dour and preoccupied to speak for long.
 I can scarcely believe it…after years of being perfectly good friends with one another, our journey is already going so poorly, on the very first night.
 If it remains like this, both he and I will be in serious trouble…